gintonicai/documentation/mvp/distillery-subchain-guide/getting-started.md

 ---
 description: >-
-  Step-by-step instructions to join the gintonic Distillery network.
+  Step-by-step instructions to join the gintonic distillery network.
 Learn system requirements, installation process, and initial setup for your node.
 ---

 # Getting Started

-## Getting Started with gintonic Distillery
+## Getting Started with gintonic distillery

 Ready to put your GPU to work?
 Great!
-This guide will walk you through the process of joining the gintonic Distillery network.
+This guide will walk you through the process of joining the gintonic distillery network.
 Don't worry if you're not a tech wizard - we've designed this process to be as straightforward as possible.

 ### System Requirements